-We and Baker Hughes further revised these agreements in October 2021 to extend the term by an additional year, for a total of six years, with an expiration date in the fiscal year ending April 30, 2025, to modify the amount of Baker Hughes' annual commitments to \$85.0 million in the fiscal year ending April 30, 2023, \$110.0 million in the fiscal year ending April 30, 2024, and \$125.0 million in the fiscal year ending April 30, 2025, and to revise the structure of the arrangement to further incentivize Baker Hughes' sales of our products and services.
-Beginning in the fiscal year ending April 30, 2023, Baker Hughes' annual commitments will be reduced by any revenue we generate from certain customers.
-The revenue recorded for Baker Hughes will be reviewed quarterly and adjusted, as needed, to reflect our current assumptions.

-Pursuant to the revised arrangement, we acknowledged that Baker Hughes had met its minimum annual revenue commitment for the fiscal year ended April 30, 2022 and recognized \$16.0 million of sales commission as deferred costs during the fiscal quarter ended October 31, 2021 related to this arrangement, which will be amortized over an expected period of five years.
+We and Baker Hughes revised this arrangement in October 2021 to extend the term by an additional year, for a total of six years, with an expiration date in the fiscal year ending April 30, 2025, to modify the amount of Baker Hughes' annual commitments to \$85.0 million in the fiscal year ending April 30, 2023, \$110.0 million in the fiscal year ending April 30, 2024, and \$125.0 million in the fiscal year ending April 30, 2025, and to revise the structure of the arrangement to incentivize Baker Hughes' sales of our products and services.
+Beginning in the fiscal year ended April 30, 2023 and until the agreements were further revised in January 2023 as described below, Baker Hughes' annual commitments were reduced by any revenue we generated from certain customers between October 2021 and January 2023.
+We acknowledged that Baker Hughes had met its minimum annual revenue commitment for the fiscal year ended April 30, 2022 and recognized \$16.0 million of sales commission as deferred costs during the fiscal quarter ended October 31, 2021 related to this arrangement, which will be amortized over an expected period of five years.